-The Ethical and Professional Practices Committee has the responsibility to accept, investigate and settle complaints about the professional conduct of NASP members and school psychologists who hold the NCSP.
+The Ethics and Professional Practices Board has the responsibility to accept, investigate and settle complaints about the professional conduct of NASP members and school psychologists who hold the NCSP.
 In some circumstances, the Board may itself initiate ethical complaints and show-cause actions.
 The committee's procedures define a series of problem-solving steps ranging from informal resolution of complaints to formal adjudication of complaints - including the NASP Ethical Problem-Solving Worksheet.
 You may also view the committee's complete Ethics Procedures.

 Questions to Ask Yourself Before Filing an Ethics Complaint

 - Have I attempted to resolve the problem by discussing it with the school psychologist or a supervisor?
 The majority of school psychologists behave ethically and are committed to the welfare of their clients.
 Sometimes, though, problems result from lack of communication and misunderstandings and can be resolved without submitting an ethics complaint.

 - Is there a local or state organization to which I could submit a concern?
 For concerns about a school psychologist's possible ethical misconduct, contacting your state school psychology association might be a "next step."
 Many state associations have an ethics chair or committee and attempt to problem solve situations involving their members.